lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 $ sudo rdmsr -f 29:24 -d 0x1a2
 ```
 If you see 3 as a result value (15 when running on the battery), you don’t have to do anything.
 Otherwise:
+**Warning** - The next steps can cause serious issues on your system.
+See [this page](https://github.com/erpalma/throttled) for more details.
 1. Disable Secure Boot in the BIOS (won’t work otherwise).

-**Warning**.
-The next steps can cause serious issues on your system.
-See [this page](https://github.com/erpalma/throttled) for more details.
 2. Install the throttled fix:
 ```
 $ sudo apt install git build-essential python3-dev libdbus-glib-1-dev libgirepository1.0-dev libcairo2-dev python3-cairo-dev python3-venv python3-wheel